zakski/accrete-starform-stargen/README.md

 I have added c/visual studio support to gradle to accommodate these major revisions.

-This particular version is an incomplete one, published by Steve Gilham, so naturally it will not compile, but I have clean up all invalid whitespace characters.
+This particular version is an incomplete one, published by Steve Gilham, so naturally it will not compile, but I have cleaned up all invalid whitespace characters.

 ## Papers